 The FIA considers the media pass to be a working tool to be used only by genuine members of the media.
-Publishers, marketing personnel, copy sub-editors, staff of the publication's secretariat, etc. cannot be accredited as media.
+Publishers, marketing personnel, copy sub-editors, staff of the publication's secretariat, social media managers, influencers etc. cannot be accredited as media.